Python3pkg/ADTM/spec.md

 JSON and YAML provide a human readable data interchange format.
 YAML is more readable while white space can always be removed from JSON.

 Both JSON and YAML provide List (Arrays), Dictionary’s (Hash/Maps), and Scalars (Numbers/Strings).
-In JSOT, a file contains data, which is considered a List of Lists.
+In ADTM, a file contains data, which is considered a List of Lists.

 Each Sheet is a List of Lines where Each Line is a List of Objects, Similar to Inline YAML or JSON.